kjosib/kjosib.github.io/kick_off.md

 First, all the usual rules of meetings apply:
 * Block out an appropriate amount of time.
 * Invite the right people, and make sure they can pay attention.
-  (That fellow with his mind on Fantasy Sportsball is going to scuttle your project, so fire him.)
 * Set the right agenda.
-(A sample is below).
+(A sample is below, but you'll want to customize it.)
 * Have someone *designated* to take the minutes/notes.
   (This, and the lead/facilitator, are the only person allowed to open their laptops.)
 * Publish the results of the meeting in a proper place.